rodrigocaldeira/rodrigocaldeira/README.md

 **Q: What do you do?**

-A: I'm software engineer since 2001
+A: I'm a software engineer since 2001

 **Q: What kind of projects did you work to?**